VYASB/vyasb.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   address: >
     <p>contact me:</p>
-    <p>i.a.auzina@uva.nl</p>
+    <p>vyasb@tcd.ie</p>
   #   <p>Your City, State 12345</p>

-news: false  # includes a list of news items
+news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi there, welcome to my personal page!
-I am a PhD candidate at the Univeristity of Amsterdam, in [Video & Image Sense Lab](https://ivi.fnwi.uva.nl/vislab/) under the supervision of [Efstratios Gavves](https://www.egavves.com/) and [Sara Magliacane](https://saramagliacane.github.io/).
-I am also an [ELLIS PhD](https://ellis.eu/phd-postdoc) co-supervised by [Prof. Matthias Bethge](https://bethgelab.org/people/) at Tübingen University, Germany.
-Currently, I am working together with the amazing postdoc [Çağatay Yıldız](https://cagatayyildiz.github.io).
+I am a PhD candidate at the Trinity College Dublin, in [Graphics & Vision Group](https://gv2.scss.tcd.ie/) of School of Computer Sceince and Statistics under the supervision of [Carol O'Sullivan](https://www.tcd.ie/research/profiles/?profile=osullica) and [Sara Magliacane].
 Earlier I have worked together with [Jakub M. Tomczak](https://jmtomczak.github.io/) for my Master Thesis on [Approximate Bayesian Computation for discrete data](https://www.mdpi.com/1099-4300/23/3/312) at Vrije Universiteit, Amsterdam, which was nominated for best Master Thesis award.

 My PhD research is focused on learning `dynamical systems`.
 In particular, we want to learn dynamics from high-dimensional data with physical constraints that enforces the model to learn the _true_ dynamics, rather than overfitting the data.
 My work mainly focuses on two domains: (i) `object-centric dynamics` (learning trajectories from object/animal recordings), or (ii) `fluid dynamics` (climate model recordings).
 As part of the exploration process I am investigating the connections between dynamics and geometry.